CoTAL: Human-in-the-Loop Prompt Engineering for Generalizable Formative Assessment Scoring and Feedback: Background

 \subsection{Human-in-the-Loop Prompt Engineering}

-Unlike algorithmic prompt engineering, human-in-the-loop approaches \cite{cohn2024chain,cohn2024human} integrate an important human perspective into the design and optimization pipeline that enables users to influence LLM outputs rather than relying solely on algorithmic decisions \cite{ranade2024using,cohn2024human}.
-This creates a human-AI collaboration \cite{cohn2024multimodal,jarvela2025hybrid} that enhances LLM alignment with user preferences and ensures the contextual relevance of the generated output by incorporating nuanced domain knowledge that algorithmic methods may overlook.
+Unlike algorithmic prompt engineering, human-in-the-loop approaches \citep{cohn2024chain,cohn2024human} integrate an important human perspective into the design and optimization pipeline that enables users to influence LLM outputs rather than relying solely on algorithmic decisions \citep{ranade2024using,cohn2024human}.
+This creates a human-AI collaboration \citep{cohn2024multimodal,jarvela2025hybrid} that enhances LLM alignment with user preferences and ensures the contextual relevance of the generated output by incorporating nuanced domain knowledge that algorithmic methods may overlook.
 Furthermore, this approach helps mitigate LLM errors and hallucinations by leveraging human expertise to validate and refine generated responses, fostering more accurate, ethical, and trustworthy LLM interactions.

-Beyond Cohn et al. \cite{cohn2024chain,cohn2024human}, Lee et al. (2024) \cite{lee2024applying} showed that CoT prompting with contextual item stems and rubrics improves LLM scoring of middle school science assessments by emphasizing domain-specific reasoning.
+Beyond \cite{cohn2024chain,cohn2024human}, \cite{lee2024applying} showed that CoT prompting with contextual item stems and rubrics improves LLM scoring of middle school science assessments by emphasizing domain-specific reasoning.
 Their human-in-the-loop procedure, WRVRT (Writing, Reviewing, Validating, Revising, Testing), combines CoT prompting with iterative refinement to enhance accuracy and explainability.
 However, their work is limited to science, leaving cross-subject generalizability untested; moreover, it centers on prompt engineering without incorporating ECD principles or integrating teacher and student feedback to refine assessments, rubrics, or prompts.